GraceAllStarAcademy/Driver/Pickup_Location/Solana_Ranch.md

 ## Detail direction:

 > Park the car by the curbside shows in the <span style="color:red">***red circle***</span> of the map.
 Students will come to the car.

+## For K:

+> Driver have to go to the small gate on the side of the building to pickup the student from their teacher.